CM4all/beng-proxy/doc/translation.rst

   was provided by an unprivileged process and should not be trusted.

 - ``PARAM``: An opaque parameter with more details about the process.
-  This parametr was provided by an unprivileged process and should not be trusted.
+  This parameter was provided by an unprivileged process and should not be trusted.

 - ``SERVICE``: Payload specifies the service that wants to execute the